- Dental Implants

 - Other Services

-Wisdom teeth don’t always need to be removed, but if they are causing an infection, crowding or pushing other teeth out of alignment, we recommend having them examined and possibly extracted.
+Wisdom teeth may need to be removed if they are causing an infection, crowding or pushing other teeth out of alignment.
+If you’re concerned about wisdom teeth, get in touch today.

-Our experienced dentists provide wisdom tooth removal using local anaesthesia or other sedation options such as sleep dentistry or general anaesthesia to make the procedure as comfortable and painless as possible.
+Our experienced dentists provide wisdom tooth extraction using local anaesthesia or other sedation options such as sleep dentistry or general anaesthesia to make the tooth removal procedure as comfortable and painless as possible.

 To find out more about wisdom teeth removal in Perth, contact the team to book an initial consultation with our dentists so we can recommend the most suitable treatment for your needs.

-We take the stress out of wisdom tooth removal by offering a range of sedation options to keep you as comfortable as possible throughout treatment.
-During your consultation, we’ll discuss your medical history, suitability and the sedation options available for treatment:
+We take the stress out of wisdom tooth removal by offering a range of sedation options to keep you as comfortable as possible throughout the extraction procedure.
+During your consultation, we’ll discuss your medical history, suitability and the sedation options available for wisdom tooth treatment:

 Getting your wisdom teeth removed may be more affordable than you think.
-Depending on your private health cover and the anaesthetist scheduled for your treatment, you could end up paying minimal excess for hospital and anaesthetist costs when you choose to have treatment in hospital.
+Depending on your private health cover and the anaesthetist scheduled for your treatment, you could end up paying minimal excess for hospital and anaesthetist costs when you choose to have wisdom tooth extraction treatment in hospital.

-If you prefer treatment under IV sedation or general anaesthesia in hospital, please advise us during your consultation so that we can organise your treatment to be provided at Southbank Day Surgery.
+If you prefer wisdom teeth removal treatment under general anaesthesia in hospital, please advise us during your consultation so that we can organise your procedure to be provided at Southbank Day Surgery.

 If wisdom teeth are causing you problems, don’t hesitate to contact our team for an appointment.
-To book a consultation in Kelmscott, please call (08) 9495 7999 or call (08) 9470 3944 for East Victoria Park.
+To book a wisdom tooth consultation in Kelmscott, please call 1300 108 133 to book at our Kelmscott or East Vic Park clinic.

 The cost of having your wisdom teeth removed depends on whether you opt to have them removed in-chair at our Kelmscott or East Victoria Park locations or, whether you remove them under general anaesthetic at Southbank Day Surgery.
 To find the costs of your wisdom teeth removal, contact us for an initial consultation.

-We have regular bookings at Southbank Day Surgery in South Perth where we can perform the surgery under general anaesthetic with an anaesthetist.
-This is often the preferred choice for the patients that we see.
+We also have regular bookings at Southbank Day Surgery in South Perth where we can perform wisdom tooth removal under general anaesthetic with an anaesthetist.
+This is often the preferred choice for the patients with private health insurance and hospital cover.